-Currently, Dr. Doobay-Persaud is an assistant professor in the Department of Medicine and Medical Education and is the Co-Director of the Center for Global Health Education at Northwestern University Feinberg School of Medicine’s (NUFSM) Institute for Global Health.
+Currently, Dr. Doobay-Persaud is an associate professor in the Department of Medicine and Medical Education and is the Co-Director of the Center for Global Health Education at Northwestern University Feinberg School of Medicine’s (NUFSM) Institute for Global Health.
 She developed and directs the McGaw Global Health Clinical Scholars program for residents and fellows, directs a Master of Science in Global Health (MSGH) degree program as well as overseeing the medical student global health electives.
 Her research area of interest is ethical practice in global health.

 Doobay-Persaud is the assistant director of Global Health Graduate Education and the curriculum director for the Masters of Science in Global Health.

-Director, Center for Innovation in Global Health Technologies
+Co-director, Center for Innovation in Global Health Technologies